zesty-io/RFCs/text/rfc-0003-embedded-3rd-party-interfaces.md

 # Alternatives

 * An alternative could be to not do this, and have developers only build apps that sit alongside Zesty using Zesty.io platform APIs.
-However, this would result in a fragmented user interface experience for the end user.
-This approach allows both Zesty.io and third party provided app functionality to share a common user interface
+However, this would result in a fragmented user interface experience for the end user.This approach allows both Zesty.io and third party provided app functionality to share a common user interface

 # Unresolved Questions